flenniken/utf8tests/readme.md

 * utf8tests.txt -- test cases; the source code for the next two files
 * utf8tests.bin -- a binary file containing valid and invalid UTF-8 byte sequences
-* utf8tests.html -- a file for visually testing browsers and text editors
+* utf8tests.html -- a file for visually testing html readers.

 We are testing an application's UTF-8 reading and writing by sending the utf8tests.bin text file through it then checking the resulting file.

 ~~~
               read       write               read
 utf8tests.bin —--> (app) —---> artifact file --—> (utf8tests app)
 ~~~

-You can visually test the reading part with the utf8browerstest.txt file.
-It contains the tests numbered 36.x from the test cases file.
+You can visually test the reading part with tests numbered 36.x.

 ~~~
                read
 utf8tests.html --—> (app)
 ~~~